Tech-at-DU/d3-tutorial/17-Maps/readme.md

 ## Projections

 The globe is a sphere your computer screen is flat.
-To display the world on your screen you need a projection to map the sphere on to the flat screen.
+To display the world on your screen you need to use a projection to map the sphere on to the flat screen.
 D3 supports many different types of projections.

 Check out some examples and read more about projections here: https://github.com/d3/d3-geo-projection